 As marketing efforts continue to transition into our digitally influenced world, email remains one of the pillars of online marketing with the highest return on investment for small businesses.
-Obviously, the main goal of your online marketing effort is to drive traffic and convert new leads into clients.
-Your second priority, however, should be to get anyone who can’t be immediately converted on your email list.
+Obviously, the main goal of email marketing for law firms is to drive traffic and convert new leads into clients.
+Your second priority, however, should be to get anyone who can’t be immediately converted to join your email list.

-Every subscriber on your list represents multiple chances to continue marketing, stay top of mind, and convert new clients.
+Every subscriber on your list represents multiple chances to provide value, stay top of mind, and convert new clients.

-There are several good services designed to make email marketing easier.
+There are several effective services designed to make email marketing easier.
 Capterra lists well over 300 in their Email Marketing Software Products category.
-With so many options available, it’s hard to know what to look for, especially for a beginner.
+With so many options available, it’s hard to know what to look for, especially for small to mid-sized law firms.

-We’re going to look at some of the most popular email marketing service providers and give you an honest comparison that should help make your choice easier.
-We’ll break down some of the most common and most needed features to see how each service stacks up.
+In this blog post, we detail some of the most popular email marketing service providers and give you an honest comparison that should help aid in the decision-making process.
+We’ll break down some of the pros and cons to see how each service stacks up.

 MailChimp makes it very easy to get started.
-You don’t just get a free trial, you can use the service and most of its features completely free forever if your list is smaller than 2000 people and you send less than 12,000 emails per month.
+With Mailchimp you don’t just get a free trial, you get access to the service and most of its features completely free forever provided your list is smaller than 2000 people and you send fewer than 12,000 emails per month.
 Some features are reserved for paying customers, but you’re not getting a crippled service.
 You can fully manage your list and send emails effectively.

-List management is also easy with functions to break lists into segments and even A/B testing to help fine tune and maximize results.
+List management is easy with functions to break lists into segments and even A/B testing to help fine-tune and maximize results.
 Hosted signup forms and integrations with other popular services also make it easier to keep your list growing.

-Constant Contact, which has upped their outreach to law firms. also gives you plenty of templates to help make your initial marketing campaigns a bit easier to produce.
+Constant Contact, which has upped its outreach to law firms, gives you plenty of templates to help make your initial marketing campaigns a bit easier to produce.
 You can use theirs, modify them for your needs, or create your own from scratch.

 Some of their other offerings include tools for social media marketing, delivery and open rate tracking, image and file hosting, survey and coupon creation, and of course, tools to help grow your list.

-GetResponse offers most of the same tools you’ll see with other service providers but they stand out from the others by offering some extras like landing page creation and webinar invitation landing pages that are more visually appealing than a plain Zoom webinar landing page.
+GetResponse offers most of the same tools you’ll see with other email service providers, but they stand out from the others by offering some extras like landing page creation and webinar invitation landing pages that are more visually appealing than a plain Zoom webinar landing page.
 If your law practice is looking to get more interactive with your list subscribers, these extra features could prove to be a big bonus.

-Mad Mimi is one of the most user friendly options out there.
+Mad Mimi is one of the most user-friendly options out there.
 If you’re looking for simplicity, this is the place to start with easy audience management, tracking, and support.
 It may be simple but it’s also robust with the ability to send emails to 2,500 contacts on the free-to-use version.

 How to Choose

-First, of course, you want to make sure the price for service is going to fit your budget.
+First, you want to make sure the price for the service is going to fit your budget.

 Second, take advantage of free trials to see exactly what a system will do.
 For those that only offer demos, be sure to have questions ready.
 This way you’ll make sure the demo session includes as much detail as possible about the features that will be important for you.

-Once you’ve got your email marketing set up, get to work on setting up your first campaign.
-Returns on email marketing are the highest of any online marketing method.
+Once you have your email marketing set up, get to work on setting up your first campaign.
+Returns on email marketing for law firms are the highest of any online marketing method.
 You’ll be pulling in new leads for your law practice in no time.